Our honeymoon in Curacao was a week of pure bliss!

 In Curacao you can find all of these traditional treats that people enjoy in the Netherlands.
 Even the airport sells massive wheels of Gouda!
 I loved how evident the Dutch culture was.
 If you want a great souvenir inside the Rif Fort there is a nice Delft Blau shop where you can buy the classic blue and white pottery.
 I know many would not like the black licorice – but they are my fav!!!

-If you are looking for some local food Plasa Bieu is a local food hall, and while things tasted good – we were turned off by the rude staff who were unwelcoming to tourists.
-We overpaid and did not feel the need to return here.
+If you are looking for some local food Plasa Bieu is a local food hall, and while things tasted good – we did not find it that welcoming to tourists.
 Goat, pumpkin, local fish, conch, plantain – can all be found here!
-So if you are looking for very traditional cooking – you could check it out, however it’s not really tourist friendly.
+So if you are looking for very traditional cooking – you could check it out, however it’s not a very comfortable atmosphere.

 Overall, we loved Curacao.
 Seeing all the ships come into the port just beside the Renaissance hotel has encouraged my husband to try out cruising.
 So that could likely be a future adventure!